whiterabbitcoding/code-dojo/interview_questions/networking/networking.md

 The open systems interconnection (OSI) model is made up of serveral layers that standardise the functions of telecommunication or computing system.
 There are 7 layers total

 Phyical layer
-Deals witht the connection bwtween devices, cables or wireless signals.
+Deals with the connection bwtween devices, cables or wireless signals.
 Responsible for transmittting raw data

 Data Link Layer